 Hyper-V currently has two generations of VM hardware which are as follows;

 - Generation 1: These VMs have a legacy version of Hyper-V, and have a little bit of overhead when it comes to using PXE boot because it uses the legacy BIOS.

 - Generation 2: Hyper-V machine is a UEFI-based VMs.

-It is recommended to use Generation 2 VMs and if you do not feel the need to, this could be because you have not yet enabled UEFI in your environment.
-See the link on why to choose Generation 1 or 2.
+It is recommended to use Generation 2 VMs, and if you do not feel the need to.
+This could be because you have not yet enabled UEFI in your environment.
+See the article on why you should create generation 1 or 2 VM.

-– Now connect to the VM on HyperV
+Now connect to the VM on HyperV

 Right-click on the selected VM, and click on connect.

 When this process is completed, deployment success will be displayed as shown below.

 Unfortunately, you cannot directly convert a VM from one generation to another within Hyper-V. To switch VM generations, you would need to create a new VM of the desired generation and manually migrate the data and configurations from the old VM to the new one.